Woolly Aphids: What's That Fuzzy Fluffy White Stuff on My Tree?

 What Does a Woolly Aphid Eat?

 Woolly aphids feed by inserting their needle-like mouth into plant tissue.
 This allows them to withdraw sap.
-They are able to feed on leaves, buds, bark, and even roots.
+They can feed on leaves, buds, bark, and even roots.
 As a result of feeding on sap, woolly aphids produce a sticky substance known as honeydew.
 This can lead to sooty mold on the plant.

 Where Do Woolly Aphids Live?